SRG69/Spotify-database/README.md

 1. **Data Collection**📥: The dataset containing information about Spotify tracks, and details such as artist names, album information, track names, popularity scores, durations, explicit content, danceability, energy levels, and more, was collected as the foundation for this analysis.
+[Here Is the source of the data ](https://www.kaggle.com/datasets/maharshipandya/-spotify-tracks-dataset)

 2. **Exploratory Data Analysis (EDA)** 🕵️: The project set about with an in-depth EDA phase, facilitated by SQL queries, to discern the dataset's structure, identify any data gaps, and uncover patterns in distributions, correlations, and basic statistical measures.